EvMad/EvMad/README.md

 ### CURRENT GOALS

-I am studying to become a full stack developer.
-I would like to bring my work and life experience into this new career, as well as bring my new found web development skills into music industry and bar industry projects.
+I have recently earned a Web Development certificate, and am now building a PWA, as well as several other applications, design projects, and writing projects for my portfolio.

 #### BACKGROUND